harvard-dce/pyhorn/README.rst

 by wrapping the json response data in a set of classes that provide easy access via object attributes and automatic "dereferencing" of associated data.

-The following endpoint data wrappers are defined:
+The following endpoint data classes are defined:

 * Workflow
 * WorkflowOperation